hmatzner/CoinGecko/README.md

 The main file that should be run on the terminal is coingecko.py, which imports:
 - API.py, which performs a similar tasks in a single coin and times how long it took to perform the operation
-- webscraper.py, which perform the web scraping and times how long it took to perform the operation (useful to compare with the time it took to API.py by running the code with the argparse arguments: -t1 -d0)
+- webscraper.py, which perform the web scraping and times how long it took to perform the operation (useful to compare with the time it took to API.py by running the code with the argparse arguments: -t1 -d10, for only the first coin and 10 days of historical data)
 - and database.py, which performs the SQL queries.
 The .ipynb is a discontinued version of the project